Transport map unadjusted Langevin algorithms: learning and discretizing perturbed samplers: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{sec:background}, we review reversible and irreversible perturbations to ULA as well as transport maps.
-Section \ref{sec:tmula} contains our main results on TMULA, i.e., continuous time equivalence to RMLD or GiIrr, their differences when discretized, and the theoretical results on convergence in Wasserstein metric.
+Section \ref{sec:tmula} contains our main results on TMULA, i.e., continuous time equivalence to RMLD or GiIrr, their differences when discretized, and the theoretical results on convergence in Wasserstein metric; proofs are deferred to Appendices \ref{app:connections} and \ref{app:wasser}.
 In Section \ref{sec:numerical}, we present four simulation studies to showcase the performance of TMULA.
-In Section \ref{S:Conclusion} we discuss some future avenues for research.
-Appendices \ref{app:connections} and \ref{app:wasser} contain proofs of our theoretical results.
+In Section \ref{S:Conclusion}, we discuss some future avenues for research.